IntentArchitect/Docs/articles/module-building/tutorial-advanced-mapping/tutorial-advanced-mapping.md

 }
 ```

-In the `ElementMappingTemplatePartial` constructor, you need to add this resolver like this:
+In the `ElementMappingTemplatePartial` constructor, add this resolver like this:

 ```csharp
 var manager = new CSharpClassMappingManager(this);
 manager.AddMappingResolver(new ElementMappingTypeResolver(this));
 ```

-## Build and install the Module
+## Build and Install the Module

-Compile the ElementMappingModule project in Visual Studio.
+Compile the `ElementMappingModule` project in Visual Studio.

-Note the location of the created module in the `Build` log.
+Note the location of the created module in the `Build` log:

 `Successfully created package C:\Code\MyModules\Intent.Modules\ElementMappingModule.1.0.0.imod`

 Create a Clean Architecture application in Intent Architect for testing this newly created module.
 Call it `TestApp`.

-To set it up to install the custom module in the `TestApp`, follow the `Install the Module` instructions [here](xref:module-building.tutorial-create-a-template.install-and-run-the-module#install-the-module).
+To set it up to install the custom module in the `TestApp`, follow the `Install the Module` instructions here: [Install and Run the Module](xref:module-building.tutorial-create-a-template.install-and-run-the-module#install-the-module).

-## Testing out the Module
+## Testing the Module

 Navigate to the Domain Designer for `TestApp`.
 Create two Classes defined like this:

-- Order
+- **Order**
-  - RefNo as `string`.
+  - `RefNo` as `string`
-  - CreatedDate as `datetime`.
+  - `CreatedDate` as `datetime`
-- OrderLine
+- **OrderLine**
-  - Description as `string`.
+  - `Description` as `string`
-  - Amount as `decimal`.
+  - `Amount` as `decimal`
-  - Quantity as `int`.
+  - `Quantity` as `int`

 Create an association from `Order` to `OrderLine` as a `1 -> *` relationship.

 ![Domain Model](images/domain-model.png)

-Now navigate to the Services Designer and create a Command called `CreateOrderCommand`.
+Next, navigate to the Services Designer and create a Command called `CreateOrderCommand`.
 Provide it with a `RefNo` as `string` and `CreatedDate` as `datetime` fields.
-Last, right click on the Command and select `Add element mapping`.
+Last, right-click on the Command and select `Add element mapping`.
 Skip the name for the association by pressing tab to jump right into the type dropdown and select `Order`.

-Right click on the `[map] : Order(...): void` element and select `Map To Element`.
-This will present a advanced mapping screen where you can map the two Mapping Types: `Invocation Mapping` and `Data Mapping` like this:
+Right-click on the `[map] : Order(...): void` element and select `Map To Element`.
+This presents an advanced mapping screen where you can map the two Mapping Types: `Invocation Mapping` and `Data Mapping`.

-- Double click on the `Order` class on the right hand side to setup the `Invocation Mapping` represented as a dotted purple line.
+- Double-click on the `Order` class on the right-hand side to set up the `Invocation Mapping` represented as a dotted purple line.
-- Double click on the `RefNo` and `CreatedDate` fields on the right hand side to setup the `Data Mappings` represented as solid blue lines.
+- Double-click on the `RefNo` and `CreatedDate` fields on the right-hand side to set up the `Data Mappings` represented as solid blue lines.
-- Click on DONE.
+- Click DONE.

 Run the Software Factory and open the `ElementMapping` class located in the Application project.
 It should look like this: